kesterling/FGDT-simulator/README.md

 See "DigitalTwin example.txt" to interpret the digital twin covariates.

-Run "simulation_digitaltwins_v2.py" with your optimized parameter settings.
+The Python script "simulation_digitaltwins_v2.py" runs the main simulator.
 To run the simulator, edit the USER PARAMETERS in the main() function, and then press run.
 Each session will create a new directory with
 - a text file reporting the parameter settings used
 - a CSV file with all personality covariates, options chosen, arguments seen, and responses
 - a JSON-like file with the summaries across the three rounds
-- a CSV file for each option reporting the within-option cosine similarities Then run "summarizationSimilarities.py" to update the CSV file to recover the cosine similarities from each round 1 response and the corresponding summary for a given run.
-You use this updated file to do a bias evaluation.
+- a CSV file for each option reporting the within-option cosine similarities

+You can run "summarizationSimilarities.py" to update the CSV file to recover the cosine similarities from each round 1 response and the corresponding summary for a given run.
+You use this updated file to do a summary bias evaluation.
 You also can run "baseline_similarities.py" to infer the correlation between arbitrary sentences for a given topic.
 Optionally run "Round1_frequencies.py" to optimize the parameter settings in order to get the desired response frequencies.

 File listing: